feeldacy/feeldacy/README.md

 # 💫 About Me:
 I am an active undergraduate student majoring in Software Engineering, specializing in backend development, with hands-on experience building RESTful APIs, database design, and backend services.
-I enjoy working on real-world projects, learning new backend technologies, and building<br>reliable, maintainable, and scalable systems.<br>
+I enjoy working on real-world projects, learning new backend technologies, and building reliable, maintainable, and scalable systems.<br>

 ## 🌐 Socials: